snac-cooperative/snac_aspace_plugin/README.md

 ### SNAC API Key

-This is only required if you want to export Agents to SNAC.
-Enter your SNAC API key here, making sure it's valid for the SNAC Environment specified above.
+This is only required if you want to export Agents to SNAC.Enter your SNAC API key here, making sure it's valid for the SNAC Environment specified above.

 ## Importing from SNAC

 SNAC identities can be imported using the SNAC Import plugin, or via an Import Data Background Job.
 Each scenario is detailed below.

-Importing is done using the current Agent model, reading and storing the preferred nameEntry heading, and creating a link to the SNAC identity within the Agent's Record ID section.
+Importing is done using the current Agent model, reading and storing the preferred nameEntry heading, and creating links to the SNAC identity within the Agent's Record ID section.

 **NOTE:** importing from SNAC, whatever the method, requires an ArchivesSpace user to have `update_agent_record` and `import_records` permissions.